Thierry Casasnovas: Crudivorism-related activities

 On January 15, 2010, he founded his YouTube channel where he talks about his life and his views on raw food.

 On 21 June 2012, he founded the Régénère association, a platform for organising internships and training.
-In July 2014, Thierry Casasnovas stated that the non-profit association Regénère only collects "a small commission" on the commercial activity of selling juice extractors, which allows the association to live.
+In July 2014, Thierry Casasnovas stated that the non-profit association Regénère only collects "a small commission" on the commercial activity of selling juice extractors, which allows the association to survive.

-In 2019, it launches several training courses, notably on hygiene and iridology, for a minimum cost of 200 euros each.
-The turnover that year was 1.
-8 million euros and he received a salary of 61,251 euros through his company Actinidia, with which he bought the name of the association Regènère.
-Actinidia started in 2015 and, according to a member of Régénère, Casasnovas started with a salary of €1,000 per month, with the aim of paying itself mainly on dividends.
+In 2019, the organization launched several training courses, including on hygiene and iridology, for a minimum cost of 200 euros each.
+The turnover that year was 1.8 million euros and he received a salary of 61,251 euros through his company Actinidia, with which he bought the name of the association Regènère.
+Actinidia was founded in 2015 and, according to a member of Régénère, Casasnovas started with a salary of €1,000 per month, with the aim of paying itself mainly on dividends.
 Casasnovas has refused to hand over his accounts to journalists, but according to him, his salary is around 2,500 euros per month for an annual turnover of 150,000 euros, except for the exceptional year of 2019.

-A BFM TV article from 2020 indicates that Thierry Casasnovas offers thematic training at a cost of EUR 300 per participant.
+A BFM TV article from 2020 indicates that Thierry Casasnovas offers thematic training at a cost of 300 euros per participant.
 In 2020, Le Journal du dimanche states that its turnover is mainly made up of training.
 The sessions "Cure de Jouvence" or "Healthy Ageing" are worth 300 euros and Thierry Casasnovas claims to sell several hundred per year.
 The cost of the internships can go up to 700 euros for six days, excluding accommodation.
-Thierry Casasnovas states that about 15 people make a living from this activity, i. e. four employees.
+Thierry Casasnovas states that about 15 people make a living from this activity, i.e. four employees.
 In 2022, 20 Minutes, which commented on the 2021 Miviludes report, indicated that Casasnovas was suspected of demanding "exorbitant" financial retributions.

 According to France bleu, Thierry Casasnovas derives "considerable advertising revenue" from his YouTube channel (over 100 million views).
-Nevertheless, YouTube demonetizes its channel during the second quarter of 2022.
+Nevertheless, YouTube demonetized his channel during the second quarter of 2022.

 Popularity

-In 2014, Rue89 described Thierry Casasnovas as «star of the «raw food» on YouTube despite his dubious speech» and for 20 Minutes, he became in a few years «the leader of crudivorism, this tendency to eat only raw food to recover or stay healthy, according to him».
+In 2014, Rue89 described Thierry Casasnovas as a "'raw food' star on YouTube despite his dubious views," and 20 Minutes described him as within a few years having become "the leader of crudivorism, the tendency to eat only raw food to recover or stay healthy, according to him".